 With the removal the 3.5mm headphone jack from the iPhone 7 and iPhone 7 Plus, Apple has answered many kinds of concerns with the all-new Apple wireless AirPods.

 An image of another claimed spec sheet has surfaced on the Chinese microblogging site Weibo, indicating that the iPhone 7 could come with both a Lightning edition of Apple's wired EarPods and a Lightning to 3.5mm headphone jack adapter in the box.
 As a result, the iPhone 7 should provide its owners with an appropriate solution for connecting their existing wired headphones to the handset right out of the box, without requiring them to purchase a standalone adapter.

-One of Apple’s premier services that come built into their mobile devices is Apple Music, and music is certainly a huge focus of owning Apple devices.
-With that being said, people use all kinds of audio accessories with their mobile devices, whether they're speakers, headphones, or even the built-in speakers.
+Music is certainly a huge focus of owning Apple devices.
+People use all kinds of audio accessories with their mobile devices, whether they're AirPods, Powerbeats, speakers, headphones, or even built-in speakers.

 Everything has its own unique sound quality, but in this tutorial, we'll show you how you can adjust the bass response on your iPhone or iPad to maximize the amount of bass you hear in your music, no matter what kind of audio device you're using with your handset.